rickbarretto-edu/vitae/README.md

 ```

 Remember to install with `poetry install` before run as a script.
-Otherwise, you may run as `python -m src`.
+Otherwise, you may run as `python -m vitae`.

 ## Tooling Recomentation